Archive | Age Matters

 A National Holiday for Julia

-For we have Julia to thank for all the Americans who eat something besides TV dinners every night.
-(The powers-that-be at Swanson may not feel so grateful.)
-Of course, we also have Julia to thank for the glut of food porn, er, television that comprises an industry unto itself.
-The entire Food Network should credit Julia as its real founder.
-Without her, there’d be no Emeril Lagasse, Jamie Oliver, Tom Colicchio, Barefoot Contessa, or Pioneer Woman in our public eye.
+Really, the entire Food Network should credit Julia as its founder.
+Without her, there’d be no Emeril Lagasse, Jamie Oliver, Tom Colicchio, Barefoot Contessa, nor Pioneer Woman in our public eye.
 There’d probably not even be an Anthony Bourdain or a “Hell’s Kitchen.”
-(There’d still be a Rachael Ray, though.
-With her aggressive cheer and predilection for shortcuts and catchphrases, Ray is one gelatin mold away from being the new Betty Crocker.)
+(There’d likely still be a Rachael Ray, though.
+With her aggressive cheer and predilection for shortcuts and catchphrases, Ray is such a 50s throwback that she’s one gelatin mold away from being the new Betty Crocker.)
 Continue Reading →

 "All, everything I understand, I understand only because I love."